 Seminar

-We organized our first image analysis seminar and a follow-up workshop on April 6th, 2022.
+We organized an image analysis seminar and a follow-up workshop on April 6th, 2022.

 Download Seminar Slides